MartinKHovden/m3h3/README.md

 ## User guide

-For a full user guide, see the documentation.
+A user guide can be found in the documentation: https://m3h3-docs.readthedocs.io/en/latest/user_guide.html.
+The main steps for doing simulations in m3h3 are explained in detail in the guide.

 ## Demos

-Demos are found in the demos folder.
+Demos are found in the demos folder or in the documentation: https://m3h3-docs.readthedocs.io/en/latest/demos.html.